User Guide Finite State Machine

 • State machine event listeners,

-• Diagrams generators for dot and plantUml applications; diagrams are living documentation.
+• Diagrams generators for Graphviz, plantUML and Mermaid diagrams are living documentation.

 State machines are powerful because their behavior is always guaranteed to be consistent, making it relatively easy to debug.
 This is because operational rules are written in stone when the machine is started.
 The idea is that your application may exist in a finite number of states and certain predefined events can take your application from one state to the next.
 Such triggers can be based on either events or timers.